History and Archaeology of the Aran Islands

 The Aran Islands are rich in History and Archaeology.

 Seven large stone forts are scattered across the islands.
 The most popular are Dun Aoghasa, Dún Dúchathair on Inis Mor and Dun Chonchuir on Inis Mean.
-They may have Bronze Age origins, but according to an ancient belief it is said the forts were built by the mythical Firbolgs.
+They may have Bronze Age origins, but according to an ancient belief, it is said the forts were built by the mythical Firbolgs.
 Dun Eoghanachta, located 2 km west of Dun Aonghasa, was erected in Early Medieval Time.

 The most impressive and largest is Dùn Aonghasa, called 'the most magnificent barbaric monument in Europe' and nested on the spectacular cliffs on the southern coast of Ins Mòr, one hundred metres above the sea.
 It was built around 1100-1000BC and has an area of 6 hectares.
 The site has three enclosures divided by three curvilinear walls : the outer, the middle and the inner.
 They terminate at the cliff's edge.

 Geologists and Archaeologists suppose that, when Dun Aonghasa was built, the outer enclosure wall stopped at the cliff-edge, while the middle and inner walls were curvilinear.
-Cliff-falls due to winds, waves and rain, caused an extent of land loss and for this reason some of the inner and middle enclosure disappeared.
+Cliff-falls due to winds, waves and rain, caused an extent of land loss and for this reason, some of the inner and middle enclosure disappeared.

 The Outer Wall was a meter or a meter and a half in height and was built along the edge of a terraced drop.
 It appears formidable at some distance.
 The section on the left entering the fort is the best preserved and was built around 1000 BC.

 Because the Outer Enclosure is very exposed to Atlantic weather, it has broken sloping ground with little or no soil cover.
-This area is large, probably to physically segregate the hill fort from the farm landscape.
+This area is large, probably too physically segregate the hill fort from the farm landscape.

-Climbing up to the middle enclosure it is possible take a look at the Chevaux de Frige on the right side of the fort.
+Climbing up to the middle enclosure it is possible to take a look at the Chevaux de Frige on the right side of the fort.

 The Cheveaux de Frige, still largely well-preserved consists of pillars of stone and some of them are 2 metres tall and many weigh over half a ton.
-They were set up as a barrier in order to protect the fort and provided an extraordinary defence against intruders.
+They were set up as a barrier to protect the fort and provided an extraordinary defence against intruders.